Graduate Assistantship Details

 - A Graduate Assistantship Agreement form with approval from the hiring department head, the academic department head (if different from hiring department), and the college dean granting the assistantship.

-To receive maximum consideration, and prevent delay of stipend payment and posting of tuition scholarship, the agreement form should be received in the Graduate School office by the following dates:
+To receive maximum consideration, and prevent delay of stipend payment and posting of tuition scholarship, the agreement form should be received in the Graduate School office by the following dates (also, per Human Resources and Payroll, EPAFs can only be submitted on a per-semester basis, not for an entire academic year):

 Graduate assistants are appointed for one academic year or one semester with the possibility of renewal.
 In those programs which require two years for completion, graduate assistants are allowed to hold an assistantship appointment for a maximum of two academic years.
 Continuation of the assistantship is contingent upon the following: